 - Bed, with a story if they have been good

-Psychologically, a routine will give you the edge.
+Psychologically, a routine will provide you with the edge.
 It prepares them for bedtime.

-They know, as they have been through the routine enough, that bedtime is on the horizon.
+As they have been through the routine enough, they know that bedtime is on the horizon.

-That doesn’t mean they will accept it all the time, it just gives you the edge and minimizes any full-on, hate-filled toddler reaction.
+That doesn’t mean they will accept it all the time.
+Instead, it gives you the edge and minimizes any full-on, hate-filled toddler reaction.

 Melatonin – Know Your Allies